 Code Section 162(m).
 Prior to January 1, 2018, Section 162(m) of the Code generally disallowed a tax deduction by public companies for compensation over \$1 million paid individually to covered employees, as defined in the Code.
 Qualifying performance-based compensation was not subject to the deduction limit if certain requirements were met.
-The TCJA eliminated the qualified performance-based compensation exception to the \$1 million annual deduction limit and made certain other changes which expand the pool of covered employees, in each case for tax years beginning on or after January 1, 2018.
-There is transition relief under the TCJA for performance-based compensation maintained under a written binding contract in effect as of November 2, 2017, subject to further IRS guidance.
+The Tax Cuts and Jobs Act of 2017 (the "TCJA") eliminated the qualified performance-based compensation exception to the \$1 million annual deduction limit and made certain other changes that expand the pool of covered employees, in each case for tax years beginning on or after January 1, 2018.
 Tax deductibility is only one factor considered by the Committee in making compensation decisions that are in the best interest of EOG and our stockholders.